The a M Charitable Trust

 Given that this trust does not accept unsolicited applications, traditional application success factors do not apply.
 The trust's grant-making appears to be driven by:

-1. Trustee discretion and networks: Grants are made to organizations identified by trustees
+- Trustee discretion and networks: Grants are made to organisations identified by trustees

-2. Alignment with core mission: Strong focus on Jewish causes (particularly conservative and Zionist organizations) and health-related causes
+- Alignment with core mission: Strong focus on Jewish causes (particularly conservative and Zionist organisations) and health-related causes

-3. Established organizations: Historical beneficiaries include well-established institutions with strong reputations in their fields
+- Established organisations: Beneficiaries include well-established institutions with strong reputations in their fields

 Key Takeaways for Grant Writers

-• Focused giving: The trust has clear priorities in Jewish causes (especially conservative/Zionist organizations) and health-related causes
+- Focused giving: The trust has clear priorities in Jewish causes (especially conservative/Zionist organisations) and health-related causes

-• Established beneficiaries: Historical grant recipients include well-known organizations such as Jerusalem Foundation, Weizmann Institute Foundation, and Youth Aliyah
+- Established beneficiaries: Beneficiaries include well-known organisations such as Jerusalem Foundation, Weizmann Institute Foundation, and Youth Aliyah

-• Professional management: The trust is managed by Kleinwort Benson Trustees Limited, which handles multiple similar trusts
+- Professional management: The trust is managed by Kleinwort Benson Trustees Limited (SG Kleinwort Hambros Trust Company), which handles multiple similar trusts

 🎯 You've done the research.
 Now write an application they can't refuse.